We don’t support this browser anymore.

 Performance Analysis

-Historically, the fund's currency exposure has had a significant impact on returns, with performance boosted by exposure to the US dollar when it is strong against sterling.
-We expect the fund's currency exposure to be a key influence on performance going forward.
+That said, historically, the fund's currency exposure has had a significant impact on returns, with performance boosted by exposure to the US dollar when it is strong against sterling.
+We expect the fund's currency exposure to continue to be a key influence on performance going forward.

 Investment Philosophy

-This fund has a flexible, 'go anywhere' mandate with the manager able to buy government bonds, investment grade corporate debt, higher-risk high-yield bonds, and higher-risk emerging market debt.
+This fund has a flexible, 'go anywhere' mandate with the managers able to buy government bonds, investment grade corporate debt, higher-risk high-yield bonds, and higher-risk emerging market debt.
 The overall aim is to invest the portfolio in a diversified range of fixed interest assets and currencies to achieve the best possible return in the prevailing economic environment.
-There is no explicit performance target, but Jim Leaviss hopes to perform better than his IA Global Bond sector peers over three year periods.
+The fund uses the Bloomberg Global Aggregate Index Unhedged USD as a performance benchmark and aims to outperform this index over periods of 5 years or more.

 Process and Portfolio Construction

-Broadly speaking, he is likely to have more invested in corporate and emerging market bonds when he is positive; and a greater proportion in government bonds when his outlook is cautious.
-He can also use derivatives to enhance returns.
-This allows him to quickly vary exposure to different types of bonds and currencies, as well benefit from falls in asset prices and rising interest rates (which are negative for bonds).
-He therefore has a lot of flexibility, but this can add risk.
+The fund’s underlying investments tend to change a lot and can move quite quickly if the managers think this is necessary.
+They are likely to invest more in corporate (including high yield) and emerging market bonds when they are positive, and invest a greater proportion of the fund in government bonds when their outlook is cautious.
+Investing in high yield and emerging market bonds increases risk.
+They can also use derivatives to enhance returns.
+This allows them to quickly vary exposure to different types of bonds and currencies, as well as benefit from falls in asset prices and rising interest rates but is a higher-risk approach.

 question mark Manager Track Record Based on HL Quantitative Research